fetchai/cosmpy/docs/api/aerial/coins.md

 def __isub__(other)
 ```

-Perform *in-place* algebraic vector substraction of two coin lists, ensuring no coin has negative value.
+Perform *in-place* algebraic vector subtraction of two coin lists, ensuring no coin has negative value.

 <a id="cosmpy.aerial.coins.parse_coins"></a>